GustaMagik/RSA_Security_Token/README.md

 ### Additional Improvments
 * (See project\_report.pdf discussion)

+* Check on compilation flags to enable canaries and other protection mechanisms

 * No padding is used which should (?) be fixed when ciphertext length is of no issue (e.g. version B).
 Would need some VHDL code to parse padding

 * To extend the length of the keys on version B the rsa\_512 module needs to be replaced.
 Moreover, the USB communication must be changed from 64B (512 bit) message data, accordingly.